May 9 -11 , 2014

 Friday, May 9

-The Ride to Rendevous teamsters and horseback riders will kick-off ’49er Days by riding down the West Chewuch Road to the Winthrop Barn and into town at high noon on their way back to the rodeo grounds off Twin Lakes Road.
+The Ride to Rendevous teamsters and horseback riders will kick-off ’49er Days by riding into downtown Winthrop at high noon.

 Saturday, May 10

-11am: The ’49er Days Parade with more pack strings than any parade in the state, plenty of horses, floats, a band or two, old-time vehicles and whatever else.
-The announcers will be at the main intersection.
-Games and entertainment for young people will take place in front of Sheri’s Sweet Shoppe after the parade.
+- 11:00am The ’49er Days Parade begins through main street with more pack strings than any parade in the state, plenty of horses, floats, a band or two, old-time vehicles and much more.

 Sunday, May 11

-8-10 am: Washington Outfitters and Guides Association serves a Mother’s Day cowboy breakfast in the Winthrop Park.
-Tickets available at the door.
+- 8:00am -10:00am: Washington Outfitters and Guides Association serves a Mother’s Day cowboy breakfast in the Winthrop Park.
+Cost $10.00

-10 am: Also in the Winthrop Park is a Packing Competition.
-Competitors will show how fast and well they can wrap gear and load a mule to be trail-ready.
-The winner receives a set of silver spurs.
+- 10:00am- 2:00pm Live Auction and State Packing Competition.
+Competitors will show how fast and well they can wrap gear and load a mule.

 Please visit the Washington Outfitters & Guides Association website for more details on the Ride the Rendezvous and the history of this fine organization.